Students at a club meeting in a glass walled house

 • There are sports clubs, cultural clubs, leadership, political, religious, entrepreneurship, LGBTQIA clubs, and fraternities and sororities.

 The list goes on and on.
-And here’s the thing, even if you search through the list and can’t find one that sounds good to you, you can start your own club.
+Find all these and more on Sun Devil Central.
+And here's the thing, even if you search through the list and can't find one that sounds good to you, you can start your own club.

-If you’re still unsure, remember that just about everyone is nervous about making friends — not to mention planning to spend their time in college well.
-You don’t have to commit to any of the clubs you try out, so sample several and see what’s right for you.
+If you're still unsure, remember that just about everyone is nervous about making friends, not mention planning to spend their time in college well.
+You don't have to commit to any of the clubs you try out, so sample several and see what's right for you.

 Photo of ASU's Architecture Club by Seyedeh Sara Alavizadeh.